 You can read another discussion of what this study found HERE.

-The rest of this page describes more about these drugs and what people taking them report.
-I include them for historical purposes, but urge you not to experiment with these drugs now that we know what they do to the pancreas.
-Whatever their benefits, it seems foolish to take any drug that could cause abnormal cell growth in your pancreas and stimulate the growth of undetectable tumors that could over time turn cancerous or cause pancreatitis requiring surgery that could damage your pancreas and take away what limited function it still has.
+As you will see reading the information below, these drugs do lower blood sugar and cause weight loss in about one third of those who take them.
+But whatever their benefits, it seems foolish to take any drug that could cause abnormal cell growth in your pancreas and stimulate the growth of undetectable tumors that could over time turn cancerous or cause pancreatitis requiring surgery that could damage your pancreas and take away what limited function it still has.

-In the context of treating diabetes, These drugs do three main things.
+Historical Information about GLP-1 AgonistsThese drugs do three main things.
 They keep your stomach valve from opening, which produces a feeling of fullness, and, in some people, they stimulate the beta cells in the pancreas to produce insulin as blood sugars rise after eating.

 When your stomach doesn't empty you feel full.
 When you are full, you don't eat.
 When you stop eating 100 grams of carbohydrate at each meal, your blood sugar drops.
 When you stop eating 1500 calories at each meal, your weight drops.
 Nothing magic here.